twrecked/hass-aarlo/README.md

 _street_ is an original Arlo (VMC3030)
 _front_ is an Arlo Pro (VMC4030P)

+<a name="other-user-agents"></a>
+### User Agents

+The following user agents are available:
+- `arlo`; the original `netgear` use agent, this is the default and will get `rtsps` streams from the Arlo servers.
+- `linux`; a newer `Chrome` user agent, this will get `mpeg-dash` streams from the Arlo servers.
+- `apple`, `ipad`, `iphone`, `mac`, `firefox`; these simulate these devices or browsers and, for now, these return `mpeg_dash` streams.

+As you can see, the user agent you supply to Arlo determines what streaming format is used.
+I used to think that the agent you used to login had to be the same as the agent you use to start a stream.
+After some testing I find this is not the case.

+What this means is `aarlo` can select the best user agent for the task.

+- The `camera.record` service will use `arlo` agent so Home Assistant can save the stream as `mp4`.
+- The `camera.play_stream` service will use `arlo` agent so Home Assistant can convert the stream to `hls`.
+- The `arlo_stream_url` web service will use the `linux` agent to return a URL to an `mpeg-dash` stream.

+Those `camera.play_stream` and `arlo_stream_url` changes are important, they allow the `aarlo-glance` Lovelace card to choose direct or non-direct streams irregardless of the default user agent provided.

+The default user agent is used in all other cases.
+This means, for example, the one you set if picked for snapshot operations.

 <a name="other-best"></a>
 ### Best Practises and Known Limitations